Ebiroll/qemu_esp32/README.md

        mbedTLS  --->
           [ ] Enable hardware SHA acceleration

-So now the toflash.c program will overwrite the checksum with 00000 If you insist on using an older esp-idf try commenting out this, as older bootloader relies on proper hash of the image
+So now the toflash.c program did overwrite the checksum with 00000 this must not happen anymore as the bootloader relies on proper hash of the image

     if (patch_hash==1) {
       for (j=0;j<33;j++)